celesGoye/AndreTheBoss-master/Assets/Script/GameEvent/README.txt

 (use raycast)

-TODO:[ ] UI, data transfer from data classes to UI panels
+TODO:[v] UI, data transfer from data classes to UI panels
-     [ ] Interaction, player interaction with GameEventDisplayer
+     [v] Interaction, player interaction with GameEventDisplayer
+     by goye